-As a U.S. citizen or permanent resident, you may be eligible to borrow two types of federal loans—Direct Unsubsidized Loans and Graduate PLUS loans—to help finance your education.
+As a U.S. citizen, permanent resident, or eligible noncitizen, you may be eligible to borrow two types of federal loans—Direct Unsubsidized Loans and Graduate PLUS Loans—to help finance your education.

-As a borrower, you are eligible to receive a Federal Direct Unsubsidized Loan up to $20,500 per academic year, with a 6.08 percent fixed interest rate in 2019-2020.
-Interest begins accruing from the time your loan is disbursed.
+Graduate students are generally eligible to receive a Federal Direct Unsubsidized Loan up to $20,500 per academic year.

 Graduate PLUS Loans